freelilian/eRS_API/README.md

 ## Overview

-This directory contains code for the running the recommender algorithms server.
+This directory contains code for running the recommender algorithms server.
 This server has been separated from the main server to isolate large dependencies.
-The `/preferences`, `/latent_features`, and `/emotions` endpoints accepts a series of ratings and outputs recommendations, 2 latent features, and 2 emotions for visualization.
+The `/preferences`, `/latent_features`, and `/emotions` endpoints accept a series of ratings and outputs recommendations, 2 latent features, and 2 emotions, the latent features and emotions are used for visualization.
 See `tests/test_ratings.json` for example ratings schema.

 ## Usage